Homogeneous vs Heterogeneous

 The vision is

-(Communication between learners, individuals, societies,
+(Communication between learners, individuals, societies

-nations and countries all over the world).
+and countries all over the world).

 The mission is